USU Recycling Center

 Items accepted for this competition: Mixed and White Paper, Cardboard, Aluminum Cans, Glass, Plastics #1 and #2, and Tin-Coated Steel Cans.

-***If you want to help us win this thing, please recycle everything possible.
-If you want to help us even more, we can always use some more great volunteers.
+Please recycle everything possible.
+If you want to help us even more, we can always use some more volunteers.